H. H. Kung: Minister in the Nationalist government

 Kung joined the central executive committee of the KMT in 1931.
 He served as Premier of the Republic of China from 1 January 1938 – 20 November 1939.
 Kung then served as the Vice-Premier of the Executive Yuan, from 1935-1945.
 Kung served as China's Chief Delegate to the International Monetary & Financial Conference in 1944, where he signed the Bretton Woods Accord during the Bretton Woods Conference at the Mount Washington Hotel, in New Hampshire, United States.
 This conference established the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD), which today is part of the World Bank Group.

 After his move to the central government, Kung continued to advocate for good relations between Chiang Kai-shek and Yan Xishan.
 Yan's opposition to Chiang during the 1930 Central Plains War caused Yan to formally retire from all positions of leadership in Shanxi, and to flee to Dalian.
 Kung's tireless advocacy for Yan within the central government was successful, as Chiang allowed Yan to return to Shanxi in 1931.
 Chiang clearly recognized Yan as the de facto ruler of Shanxi by 1934.

 In 1933, Kung spent weeks in Germany, a German business delegation accompanied him back to China, among them Vizeadmiral a.
 D. Walther Kinzel, who represented Zeiss, Rheinmetall, Krupp and Loewe.
 In June 1933, Hans von Seeckt published the memorandum to Marshal Chiang Kai-shek on his program to industrialize and militarize China.
 In 1934, Kung stated, in response to the American "nationalization of silver", that "We also would like to nationalize silver but for China this is impossible because our Government is hampered by extraterritorial treaties.
 We do not want the price to skyrocket, for silver is vital to our national life."

+Kung directed the creation of the fiat currency fabi, which replaced the silver standard in 1935.
+The fabi experienced from inflation and hyperinflation, and its collapse during Kung's tenure resulted in his legacy as minister of finance being viewed poorly.